Focused Ultrasound Therapy

 A clinical trial is recruiting patients with solid tumors with metastatic lesions, including cervical cancer, at the University of Virginia.

-Another clinical trial is underway in London, United Kingdom that is using focused ultrasound to treat cervical cancer (as well as other advanced pelvic tumors), when all other treatment options are not available.
+A clinical trial is underway in London, United Kingdom that is using focused ultrasound to treat pelvic cancer of many causes, including cervical cancer.

 Regulatory Approval and Reimbursement